 If you're reading this, you already know that my name is Katherine Harper.
 I live in a suburb of Cleveland, Ohio, and since 2013 I have worked as an independent editor, indexer, writer, and researcher for clients across the United States.

 I earned my bachelor of arts degree from the College of Wooster, a small, high-quality liberal-arts college in north central Ohio.
 Some years after that, I enrolled at Bowling Green State University, intending to obtain a master’s degree in English.
 Instead, I emerged five years later with a Ph.D.
 (It’s a long story.)
-Since then I have published a number of articles and book chapters on literary themes, but have not used my advanced degree to pursue a career in teaching.
+Since then I have published a number of articles and book chapters on literary themes, but have used my advanced degree for purposes other than teaching.

 So what might all of this mean for you?